jdber1/opendrop/docs/mvp/using-mvp.md

 Opendrop MVP Framework
 ======================

-This document will outline the usage of the internal MVP framework.

-There are five main components of the framework:
+There are five main components of the MVP framework:
  - `Model`
  - `Presenter`
  - `View`